 Palladium vs Platinum Cost

-10/11/19 Update: Wow!
-The Palladium market has jumped recently, with the cost of Palladium exceeding that of Platinum.
+1/29/20 Update: Wow!
+The Palladium market has jumped recently, with the cost of pure Palladium exceeding that of Platinum.
 Because the metal market is quite volatile, this may change.
-But for now, customers looking for a pure white metal should look at Platinum, as Palladium has become so expensive.
+However, at this time, Palladium’s pricing is now similar to that of Platinum – our Palladium rings are priced just a bit lower than Platinum due to Platinum’s density.

 Summer 2019 Palladium Cost Comparison: This is where palladium is the front runner: palladium rings cost almost half the cost of platinum rings.
 However, this does not mean palladium is an inferior metal to platinum.
 In fact, many of our customers that are not budget-conscious select palladium over platinum since it isn’t inferior in any way.
 The primary reason platinum rings are more expensive than palladium rings is because platinum is much more dense than palladium (almost twice as dense)!
 This means to make the same ring, we need to use more grams of platinum than grams of palladium (almost twice the amount)!
 So, this is also why platinum rings are heavier than palladium rings (almost twice as heavy)!